Get book recommendations that actually understand why you liked something. Built for readers who know why a book worked.

 For fans of the twisted secrets and class tensions in The Housemaid, this gripping thriller delivers an outsider's perilous dive into a wealthy family's deadly traditions, complete with shocking betrayals and a satisfying underdog edge.

-Cover of The Lake House
+Cover of The Good Sister

 Cover of The Marriage Lie